In This Article:

 Maintaining Your Cultivation License

-There's still a lot to be done after getting a NY cannabis cultivation license.
+There's still a lot to do after getting a NY cannabis cultivation license.
 If you've obtained permission to operate your business, you need to be fully compliant with all associated regulations and requirements.

 To avoid issues, violations, or potential disciplinary actions and keep your license in good standing, consider these tips: